chen-7890/Anime-Recommender/README.md

 Two CSV files are used in the same directory:
 ```1.
 AnimeList.csv```
 This is taken from a Kaggle dataset by Syahrual Apriansyah that contains animes and their attributes found on MAL.
+The Link is found at the end of the README.MD.
 The columns needed for functionality are:
 ```- title```
 ```- Genres```